Surveys

 Barriers to evidence-based enhanced perioperative care (BEE-EPC)

 Take part in this survey that invites clinical and non-clinical staff involved in enhanced perioperative care (EPC) across England to share their experiences.
 Led by Dr Adam Hunt (Anaesthetics ST7 and PhD student), the survey aims to understand how EPC is organised and provided across NHS hospitals in England.
 Your insights will directly inform research to strengthen perioperative services for patients having major surgery.
-It closes in February 2026.
+The survey closes in February 2026.

 The Block Gap: Investigating differences in regional anaesthetic training amongst residents with protected characteristics